AndreyDobrovolskyOdessa/omnimino/README.md

     echo x | ./omnimino p2.mino | cat

-Create new game instance and see its description in Lua notation..
+Create new game instance and see its description in Lua notation.

 Although You can take a look at